philipdarke/reproducible-actuarial-work/docs/exercise7.md

 In order to make the required changes:

 * Replace line 2 of the `munge/01-A.R` script with `cashflows_to_use = rawcashflows[2:5]` to remove the cashflows for lines 5 and 6.
-Note how we never edit the raw data!
+Note that we never edit the raw data!

 * Change line 20 in the `src/analysis.R` script to `disc = 0.0275` to change the discount rate.

 ## Check your changes

-Before creating the report, run your tests on the changes in the console
+Before creating the report, run your tests in the console

 ```R
 > test.project()